-Building on a partnership forged during COP26 in Glasgow, IDLO's Director-General joined the Minister for Environment IDLO's Director-General underlined the importance of and Land Reform of Scotland to open an event on links between empowering people and communities to claim their land and climate and gender equality.
-New collaboration also emerged participate in climate decision-making.
-In her address to the through a signed MoU with the International Renewable Energy conference's high-level segment, Ms Beagle said, "Not only is Agency (IRENA) to support research and national efforts to this just, it can also unlock transformative changes on allevistrengthen regulatory and legal frameworks to guide the tranating poverty, ending hunger and promoting gender equality sition to just and low-carbon societies.
+Building on a partnership forged during COP26 in Glasgow, IDLO's Director-General joined the Minister for Environment and Land Reform of Scotland to open an event on links between climate and gender equality.
+New collaboration also emerged through a signed MoU with the International Renewable Energy Agency (IRENA) to support research and national efforts to strengthen regulatory and legal frameworks to guide the transition to just and low-carbon societies.